 3612 N. Southport, Chicago

 It may be shoebox in size, but this wildly popular Southport Corridor eatery is well-known to neighborhood residents for its empanadas, baked goods, coffees and other tasty offerings.
-(Beef, lamb, chicken, pork and veggie tacos.)
+(BBQ goat, black bean and meat tacos.)

 3455 N Southport Ave, Chicago

 Casual and comfortable, this popular Southport Corridor restaurant excels with its salads, sandwiches, fish and rotisserie offerings.
 It's a family-friendly eatery where there's always a crowd for their lunches, dinners and celebrated weekend brunches.
-(Goat BBQ, garlic pork and black bean tacos.)
+(Chicken and pork tacos.)

 3445 North Halsted, Chicago